Centre for Global Child Health

 The Centre is dedicated to improving the lives of children and their families in resource-poor environments through collaboration in ground-breaking research, sustainable capacity building through education, and by informing policy through the active use of advocacy, knowledge synthesis and knowledge translation.

 We're proud to endorse the United Nations’ Every Woman, Every Child Global Strategy, and to be a part of Canada’s contribution to improving the health and rights of women and children around the world.
 As one of the world’s top paediatric health-care institutions and Canada’s leading centre dedicated to advancing children’s health, SickKids is in a unique position to make an impact on a global level.

-Dr. Stanley Zlotkin is the inaugural Chief of the SickKids Centre for Global Child Health and provides oversight for all Centre activities.
-Dr. Zulfiqar A. Bhutta is the Inaugural Robert Harding Chair in Global Child Health at SickKids and directs research activities for the Centre.
-Both are world-renowned experts in maternal, newborn and child health.
+Dr. Shaun K. Morris, Clinician-Scientist in the Division of Infectious Diseases and Scientist in Child Health Evaluative Sciences at SickKids and Dr. Zulfiqar A. Bhutta, Inaugural Robert Harding Chair in Global Child Health at SickKids are Co-Directors of the SickKids Centre for Global Child Health.
+Dr. Morris provides oversight for all Centre activities and Dr. Bhutta directs research activities for the Centre.
+Both Dr. Morris and Bhutta are world-renowned experts in maternal, newborn and child health.
 Brian Smith directs the Centre’s capacity building activities.

 We share SickKids' vision: Healthier Children.
 A Better World.

 Our mission is to directly and indirectly improve the lives of children and their families in resource poor environments through collaboration in ground-breaking research, sustainable capacity building through education, and by informing policy through the active use of advocacy, knowledge synthesis and knowledge translation.

 - Foster an environment to support focused research and communicate the findings through channels that inform the global evidence base and development agenda.